 Tip #10: Keep a sense of humour

 Even with great planning, awesome lodging, and beautiful weather, sometimes things just don’t go according to plan.
-Kids will have tantrums.
+Kids will have tantrums (there are gentle ways to calm toddler tantrums).
 Babies will cut teeth or develop an ear infection, keeping everyone up at night.
 Someone will forget their passport back at the hotel, and someone else will forget to put on sunscreen at the beach, leading to epic sunburns just before a much-anticipated couples’ massage (again, not that I speak from experience…).

 Instead of worrying about when things don’t go according to plan, think back to your vacation goals.
 Are you travelling with the hope of learning new things?
 Having family time?
 Finding adventure or relaxation?
 Keep that ultimate goal in mind, and then adapt.